tearitco/SRW-Engine-MV-Public/docs/battle_scene_editor.md

 The Spriter Character must have animations defined with names that match the default poses(main, hurt, dodge, in, out).
 Usage of animation commands is the same between regular and Spriter sprites.

+### Effekseer Support

+The Battle Scene supports displaying particle systems created using the freely available Effekseer(effekseer.github.io/en/) program, though with an important limitation: For technical reasons Effekseer particles systems can only be rendered on top of the rest of the Battle Scene.
+This means it is impossible to have an effekseer particle system behind any other element of the Battle Scene.

+To use an Effekseer particle system simply export the particle system to the .efk format and put it in the effekseer folder of the project and put the required textures in the effekseer/Texture folder.
+Note that you will need to ensure that the Effekseer project refers to the texture with the correct path, so while making the particle system keep the textures you use in a Texture folder in the same folder as the project file!

+Once the files are in the right place the particle system can be displayed in the Battle Scene with the play_effekseer Animation Command.

 ### Sequences